chapel-lang/chapel/doc/rst/language/spec/classes.rst

 Using `shared`
 ~~~~~~~~~~~~~~

-To use :record:`~SharedObject.shared`, allocate a class instance following this
+To use :type:`~SharedObject.shared`, allocate a class instance following this
 pattern:

 .. code-block:: chapel